 L&S Student Assistant Appointment Letter Templates

-This document contains templates to help department staff prepare appointment letters for graduate assistants appointed as Teaching and Project Assistants.
+This document contains templates and information to help department staff prepare appointment letters for graduate assistants appointed as Teaching, Research and Project Assistants.

 - Fall 2020: